 I want you to see this all within the context of what James is writing to a Christian congregation.
 This is not an epistle that went "to the world."
 It was not something that he said on an evangelistic campaign, but something that he wrote to a group of people who were already converted.

 God says through James that what we have just described is unspiritual, it is demonic, it is false to the truth of God, and is nothing more than selfish ambition.
-(You can pick that up in verse 14.)
+(You can pick that up in James 3:14.)
 "If you have bitter envy and self-seeking"—the way we would probably translate that today is selfish ambition, which is a form of pride and arrogance.

 What was happening (as we're going to see when we get in to chapter 4 where the problem lies and James put his finger right on it) is that these people who were part of this Christian congregation were judging by worldly standards and they were making their own personal gain within the congregation their highest goal.

 God says this is not from above.
 It is demonic.
 He is indicating here that envy, vanity, and self-ambition will always eventually produce confusion, disorder, disharmony, instability, and evil things.
 All of this is gotten out of that five verse section, from James 3:13-18—that it is good for nothing in terms of producing a fruit of righteousness.
 Rather, what it does is destroy spiritual life.
 Again, a reminder that Satan is undergirding this and it is being spewed forth from his mind.

 From verse 17, I'm going to give you a check to see how to discover whether our actions are from above.